Skip to content

 Your Full Guide to Visit 20 Places in Turkey

 Fatih Mosque is located in the Fatih neighbourhood, on the hilltop of the first mosque built in the city by Sultan Mehmet the Conqueror.
-The first mosque was damaged in the 15th century by an earthquake, and it was replaced by the current one now, which is full of multiple domes built in the 18th century.
+An earthquake damaged the first mosque in the 15th century, and it was replaced by the current one, which is full of multiple domes built in the 18th century.

 Whirling Dervish Ceremony